ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 }
 ```

 And yes, once again you are getting red squigglies.
-This time it is because it can't find the SQL Server name, and the KeyVault name.
+This time it is because it can't find the SQL Server name, and the Key Vault name.
 However, trying to add them to the interface will just cause even more problems with circular dependencies.
 Instead, go ahead and remove the offending lines for now, turning the declarations into the following

 ```typescript
 export class WebAppWithApplicationInsights extends pulumi.ComponentResource {